 I send at least 4 or 5 of these emails each week.
-In fact I even use Twitter to make connections.
+In fact I use my various social media platforms to make connections--whether in private messages or through public tagging.

 Being seen as a 'Power Connector' is a great way to keep you and your brand top of mind and position you as a go-to.
 How you use that positioning is up to you!